manfromarce/DocSharp/README.md

 ### License

 DocSharp is licensed under MIT license and can be used for both open source and commercial projects.
+If you find the library useful, adding a star is highly appreciated.